nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 Print name of each file containing the match: `-l` (normally used when grep is invoked with wildcards in file arg)
 Print the number before each line that matches: `-n`
 Recursive (all files in given pathspec): `-r`
+BEFORE context and AFTER context: `-B 4 -A 4` prints 4 lines prior-to and following the match.

-Regex: Follow standard regex rules, incluidng Multipliers and Anchors.
+Regex: Follow standard regex rules, including Multipliers and Anchors.

 *Note*: Check out [regularexpressions101](https://regex101.com/) for an easy tool to test RegEx before you 'buy' results. :-)